Unmanned aerial vehicle: Counter unmanned air system

 The malicious use of UAVs has led to the development of counter unmanned air system (C-UAS) technologies.
 Automatic tracking and detection of UAVs from commercial cameras have become accurate thanks to the development of deep learning based machine learning algorithms.
 It is also possible to automatically identify UAVs across different cameras with different viewpoints and hardware specification with re-identification methods.
 Commercial systems such as the Aaronia AARTOS have been installed on major international airports.
 Once a UAV is detected, it can be countered with kinetic force (missiles, projectiles or another UAV) or by non-kinetic force (laser, microwaves, communications jamming).
 Anti-aircraft missile systems such as the Iron Dome are also being enhanced with C-UAS technologies.
 Utilising a smart UAV swarm to counter one or more hostile UAVs is also proposed.

 A variety of counter-UAS (C-UAS) systems have been developed globally to address the growing threat of small and tactical UAVs.
 These include multi-layered approaches combining radar, electro-optical sensors, radio frequency detection, and jamming technologies.
 Among them are systems developed by Elbit Systems, such as the ReDrone™ suite, which includes both fixed and portable configurations for detection and mitigation of drones in civilian and military environments.
 The Red Sky 2 system, also developed by Elbit, integrates multiple sensors and effectors and is designed to protect strategic sites from low-altitude aerial threats.
+Other developers, such as AirSight, specialize in the software and systems integration layer of C-UAS, utilizing AI and machine learning to analyze sensor data for drone detection and threat assessment in complex environments, as demonstrated by the launch of their AirGuard V3.18 system.

 Regulation

 Regulatory bodies around the world are developing unmanned aircraft system traffic management solutions to better integrate UAVs into airspace.

 The use of unmanned aerial vehicles is becoming increasingly regulated by the civil aviation authorities of individual countries.
 Regulatory regimes can differ significantly according to drone size and use.
 The International Civil Aviation Organization (ICAO) began exploring the use of drone technology as far back as 2005, which resulted in a 2011 report.
 France was among the first countries to set a national framework based on this report and larger aviation bodies such as the FAA and the EASA quickly followed suit.
 In 2021, the FAA published a rule requiring all commercially used UAVs and all UAVs regardless of intent weighing 250 g or more to participate in Remote ID, which makes drone locations, controller locations, and other information public from takeoff to shutdown; this rule has since been challenged in the pending federal lawsuit RaceDayQuads v.
 FAA.

+In April 2026, China has introduced strict rules for recreational and civilian drones, require registration, IDs, real name, permit and real time monitoring.
+Beijing enacted near a total ban, limiting sales, transport and flights within the city.
+The regulation aim to ensure safety, manage low altitude airspace and address security.